deepflowio/deepflow/server/agent_config/README.md

 transferred through the proc-event ring, and objects waiting in the retired reclaim list.

+A retired object continues to consume one entry until its reference count reaches zero.
+Its BCC symbol cache is detached and reclaimed independently, so a delayed reference normally retains only the proc-info object and its directly accounted data, not the large symbol cache.

 The valid range is 1,024 to 262,144 entries, and the default is 65,536.
 On x86_64, one proc-info structure currently occupies about 240 bytes.
 Across the configurable range, the structures occupy about 240 KiB to